 The Italian scenario: the New Data Protection Code

-From 19 September 2018, the Legislative Decree 101/2018, that radically amends the Italian Data Protection Code, will be applicable – some days ago Giulio gave a clear overview on this matter.
+From 19 September 2018, the Legislative Decree 101/2018, that radically amends the Italian Data Protection Code, will be applicable – some days ago Giulio gave a clear overview of this matter.
 Article 2-terdecies of the new Data Protection now states that

 “the rights set out in articles 15 through 22 of the GDPR referred to personal data of deceased persons can be exercised by whom has his/her own interest, or acts in order to protect a data subject, in capacity of his/her appointee, or for family reasons worthy of protection“.

-In addition, the same article of the new Data Protection Code says that
+Also, the same article of the new Data Protection Code says that

 “the exercise of the rights abovementioned is not permitted when it is prohibited by the law or, only in relation to the direct offering of services of the information society, the data subject expressly prohibited it by way of a written declaration sent or communicated to the data controller“.